 Despite the fact that Ipswich have spent the last 14 seasons in the Championship, they’ve had near misses with promotion, so Ipswich Town promotion odds can be attractive.
 Equally, though, with the Championship being a division known for its shocks, odds on Ipswich Town to be relegated can be bet on, these Ipswich Town odds are usually long.

 East Anglia derbies are always popular to bet on.
 Odds on Ipswich Town v Norwich City can also be subject to bookmaker offers, such as Paddy Power’s Money Back Specials.

-As well as on the pitch odds, Ipswich Town manager odds can also be worth considering, although Mick McCarthy is one of the longest serving managers left in the Championship.
+As well as on the pitch odds, Ipswich Town manager odds can also be worth considering, especially after long-serving manager Mick McCarthy left the club.

 Ipswich Town are a professional football club based in Suffolk, England.
 One of few English clubs to have won a European trophy, the club has spent the last 12 seasons in the English second tier, the Championship.

 The history of Ipswich Town Football Club starts in 1878.
 Ipswich Town started life as Ipswich AFC.
 In 1888, Ipswich AFC joined forces with Ipswich Rugby Club and together they formed Ipswich Town Football Club.

 The early part of Ipswich Town history was spent playing amateur football.
 Ipswich entered the Southern Amateur League in 1907, and after steady improvement the club won the league in the 1921/1922 campaign.
 Success in the amateur game continued, with Ipswich winning the league again in the 1929/1920, 1932/1933 and 1933/1934 seasons.
 Following this fourth title, Ipswich became founder members of the Eastern Counties Football League.